ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 {: #faq_usage-meter-what-to-do-now}
 {: faq}

-You are required to order VMware vDefend™ Firewall (formerly VMware NSX® firewall) license keys to cover your firewall usage.
+You are required to order VMware vDefend™ Firewall (formerly VMware NSX® firewall) license keys to cover any firewall usage that you have.
 You cannot enter these license keys into NSX yet; however it is recommended that you order these license keys to ensure a smooth transition process as you act on 11 April 2025.
 For more information, see [VMware add-ons for VMware Cloud Foundation](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-add-ons).

 ## What should I do next?
 {: #faq_usage-meter-what-to-do-next}